outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 						- green banana resistant starch
 						- oats (beta-glucans)
 							- https://pmc.ncbi.nlm.nih.gov/articles/PMC8625765/
-						- kumquats
-							- kumquats fight stress and boost natural killer (NK) cells (which get rid of cancer cells and other cells infected by viruses)
 						- prunella vulgaris (self-heal, which was 100 - 1000x more powerful than a typical brain cancer treatment like modified citrus pectin)
 						- kefir/probiotics (Green Valley and Lifeway brands are good, and Garden of Life probiotics are as well)
 						- blue agave syrup (the Wholesome brand)